 Successful students are awarded a European Union Recognised QQI Level 4 Certificate.

-The School of Food is developing a one acre Market Garden with the assistance of Grow It Yourself (GIY).
+The School of Food has developed a one-acre Market Garden.
 A wide selection of vegetables, fruit, herbs and salad crops have been planted for use in the Chef Training and Cookery classes.
-The produce will also be made available in Thomastown this summer.

 Our garden project is being co-ordinated by Regina Blunden, who leads the Community Volunteer Group.
 Team members are chosen through a volunteer program, the Tus Scheme and with occasional supports from Camphill Jerpoint.